EAS overview

 Flexible resource and cost management

-Heterogeneous hardware support: Supports CPUs, GPUs, and specialized AI accelerator instances to meet the performance needs of different models.
+• Heterogeneous hardware support: Supports CPUs, GPUs, and specialized AI accelerator instances such as GU and PPU to meet the performance needs of different models.
+When you deploy a service, you can select the specific resource specification based on your model's requirements.

-Cost optimization: You can use preemptible instances to significantly reduce computing costs.
-The scheduled scaling feature lets you define policies based on business cycles to precisely control resource allocation.
+• Cost optimization: Supports preemptible instances to significantly reduce compute costs.
+With scheduled scaling, you can define policies based on business cycles to precisely control resource allocation.

-Elastic resource pool: When a dedicated resource group is fully utilized, EAS automatically schedules new instances to a public resource group.
-This approach balances cost control with service stability.
+• Elastic resource pool: When a dedicated resource group is fully utilized, EAS automatically schedules new instances to the public resource group, balancing cost control and service stability.

-Elastic scaling: Automatically adjusts the number of service replicas based on the real-time workload, helping you manage unpredictable traffic spikes and prevent resource underutilization or service overload.
+• Elastic scaling: Automatically adjusts the number of service replicas based on real-time workload to handle unpredictable traffic spikes, preventing resource underutilization or service overload.

-High-availability mechanism: An automatic fault recovery mechanism ensures service continuity.
-Dedicated resources are physically isolated, which eliminates the risk of resource contention.
+• High-availability mechanism: Automatic fault recovery ensures service continuity.
+Dedicated resources are physically isolated, eliminating the risk of resource preemption.

-Safe releases: Supports canary release, which lets you direct a percentage of traffic to a new version for validation.
-It also supports traffic mirroring, which copies production traffic to a test service for reliability verification without affecting real user requests.
+• Safe releases: Supports canary release, allowing you to direct a percentage of traffic to a new version for validation.
+It also supports traffic mirroring, which copies production traffic to a test service to verify reliability without affecting real user requests.

 Efficient deployment and O&M

-One-click stress testing: Provides a one-click stress testing feature that dynamically increases the load to automatically find the service's performance limits.
-You can view second-level monitoring data and stress test reports in real time to quickly assess your service capabilities.
+• One-click stress testing: Dynamically increases the load to probe the service's performance limits.
+You can view second-level monitoring data and stress test reports in real time to quickly assess your service's capabilities.

-Real-time monitoring: Offers real-time monitoring for key metrics such as QPS, response time, and CPU utilization.
-It also supports enabling service monitoring alerts, providing a complete overview of your service's health.
+• Real-time monitoring: Provides real-time monitoring of key metrics such as QPS, response time, and CPU utilization.
+You can also enable service monitoring alerts to stay informed about your service's health.

-Multiple deployment methods: Supports service deployment by using a runtime image (recommended) or a processor deployment to meet the needs of different technology stacks.
+• Multiple deployment methods: Supports deploying services by using a runtime image (recommended) or a processor deployment to suit different technology stacks.

 Diverse inference modes

-Near real-time asynchronous inference: Includes a built-in message queue, ideal for long-running tasks such as text-to-image generation and video processing.
-Supports elastic scaling based on the queue backlog to prevent request pile-ups.
+• Near real-time asynchronous inference: Includes a built-in message queue, ideal for long-running tasks such as text-to-image generation and video processing.
+It supports auto scaling based on the queue backlog to prevent request pile-ups.

-Offline batch inference: Suitable for batch processing scenarios that are not sensitive to response times, such as batch conversion of voice data.
-It also supports preemptible instances to control costs.
+• Offline batch inference: Suitable for batch processing scenarios that are not sensitive to response times, such as batch conversion of voice data.
+It also supports preemptible instances to reduce costs.

 Procedure